dunqueris/Selfbook/QUICK_REFERENCE.md

 ## 🎉 YOU'RE ALL SET!

-Your Personiq platform is ready to go.
+Your Shelfbook platform is ready to go.
 It's:
 - ✅ Fully functional
 - ✅ Production-ready
 - ✅ Well-organized by language